I Met a Murderer

-I Met a Murderer is a 1939 British thriller film directed by Roy Kellino and starring James Mason, Pamela Mason, Sylvia Coleridge and William Devlin.
+I Met a Murderer is a 1939 British thriller film directed by Roy Kellino and starring James Mason, Pamela Kellino, Sylvia Coleridge and William Devlin.
+It was written by Pamela Mason, James Mason and Kellino.

+Plot

 A man murders his oppressive wife and flees from the police.
 He meets a young woman who suspects his identity as the murderer, but conceals this because she wants to use the story for a book.
-The film was shot on the Isle of Wight in 1939.